Paint is magical. It can take a room from drab and uninspiring to bright and fun. Or relaxing. Or sexy.

 So Here’s What Happens When You Paint Grasscloth Wallpaper

 I wanted to keep the texture but refresh the color, at least in the dining room section.
-This left me searching Google to see if I could paint my wallpaper.
-I saw a lot of people saying no, that’s just lazy, tear it down, sand the wall and paint it right.
-They didn’t know about the cool texture that I wanted to keep, though.
+This left me searching Google to see if I could paint wallpaper.
+A lot of people said no, that’s just lazy; tear it down, sand the wall and paint it right.
+But they didn’t know about the cool texture that I wanted to keep.

 So I just went for it in spite of the advice, and I painted right onto the textured wallpaper.
-Here it is with the grasscloth on the left in Fallen Timber, wall on the right in Shadow Beige and ceiling in White Diamond.
+Here is my grasscloth painted in Fallen Timber on the left wall.

-I love how it turned out, with some caveats.
+I love how my painted grasscloth turned out, with some caveats.
 The texture creates shadows that make the color look darker.
-Fallen Timber is a kind of chocolatey medium brown, but with the texture it looks darker on the wall.
-I had originally planned to paint all of my grasscloth Fallen Timber to lean into the lodge look, but after this experiment I decided one wall was just right.
+Fallen Timber is a chocolatey medium brown, but with the texture it looks darker on the wall.
+I had originally planned to paint all my grasscloth in Fallen Timber to lean into the lodge look, but after this experiment I decided one wall was just right.

 To complement the dark brown wall, I painted the grasscloth around the liquor cabinet in Timid White (see the middle section behind the light in the photo below).
 That was enough to rejuvenate my grasscloth without having to paint the rest of it in the living room and hallway.

 The last caveat is just that it took three coats of thick paint, and the coats had to be very even.
 That texture sucks up a lot of paint, and it was obvious when one section had less paint than another.
 The end result is worth it, but I probably wouldn’t want to paint a lot of real estate with this method.